 Due to the nature of sarac, it is paramount that volunteers are trained to the highest of standards and to ensure that they are suitable for working within this area.
 However, the training and experience gained is priceless and shows sarac’s commitment to promoting volunteers’ and clients’ well-being.

 If your application is successful, you will be invited to an interview, during which the interviewers will go through your application.
-Volunteers applying to sarac are required to undergo background checks, consisting of a DBS (Disclosure and Barring Service) check, due to the nature of our work.
-This will be paid for by sarac.
+Volunteers applying to sarac are required to undergo background checks, consisting of a DBS (Disclosure and Barring Service) and references, due to the nature of our work.

 We have a wealth of support and training available for any volunteer who joins us.
 If you are successful at your interview, you will then be invited to attend training.
 These events run each Wednesday evening and Saturday for the duration of a month, and training consists of 7 sessions.
 Within the sessions there will be group work, role plays and worksheets.